UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 You cannot build a container on Bunya directly from a Dockerfile prescription.
 Instead, you will need to use the docker software to create a container image and upload it to a suitable repository.
 Then you will be able to "pull" a copy of it and it will be converted to apptainer format.

+#### For more information about software containers

+Refer to this more [detailed guide about using apptainer](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Basics-apptainer.md).

 ## Fair Share

 Bunya employs [fair share](FairShare.md) to ensure that each user is able to use Bunya resources.